 Unlike simultaneous interpreting, the two tasks of listening/comprehension and transfer/production are not simultaneous for the community interpreter, since the interpreting is done consecutively.
 Therefore, dual tasking here is of a different nature: the community interpreter simultaneously translates and manages the interaction.
 In a model of the mental processes of the community interpreter, this double function, both to translate and to manage the interaction of the interpreted encounter, must be accounted for in cognitive terms.
-We propose that different kinds of monitoring are a crucial and pervasive component of this specific type of interpreting) concept of monitoring may be useful to describe the specifics of the community interpreter's cognitive processes.
+We propose that different kinds of monitoring are a crucial and pervasive component of this specific type of interpreting process and that a more elaborate (in comparison with other process models of interpreting) concept of monitoring may be useful to describe the specifics of the community interpreter's cognitive processes.
 We furthermore stress the importance of the notion of professional self-concept (Andres 2011; Muñoz 2014) for explaining the interpreter's decision-making,